What does the word ‘artist’ mean to you?

-Nature as a subject matter I find contains ample scope, I deliberately avoid man made objects to lessen the noise and connotations attached to them.
-I like nature, the mystery of it and its ability as a subject matter to have an affiliation to every viewer.
+Nature as a subject matter I find contains ample scope, I deliberately avoid man-made objects to lessen the noise and connotations attached to them.
+I like nature, the mystery of it and its ability as a subject matter to have an affiliation with every viewer.

 Up-cycled, re-cycled, art-cycled… Not to mention they provided a bloody good distraction and break from the hours of detailed painting usually going on in the studio!

 What advice would you give to aspiring artists?

 I discovered a natural talent for painting when I was young, I have studied at institutions, yet I say I am self-taught.
 Technical abilities can always be refined, reaching into the world of ideas is another matter.
 I would encourage those wishing to become an artist to get to know themselves on a deeper level, draw from what you are passionate about, then what you produce will have a purity and efficacy.